znuny/manual/source/annexes/stat_values/index.rst

 Here's a table to show you different types of values returned by the Ticket Dynamic List, and what they mean within the system.

-.. list-table:: Attributes of the ticket list object
-   :widths: 20 65 15
-   :header-rows: 1

 +----------------------------------+-------------------------------------------------------------------------------------------------------------+----------------------+
 | Attribute                        | Description                                                                                                 | Example value        |
 +==================================+=============================================================================================================+======================+